kubernetes/website/content/en/blog/_posts/2023-08-15-pkgs-k8s-io-introduction.md

 Check out [the deprecation announcement](/blog/2023/08/31/legacy-package-repository-deprecation/) for more details about this change.**

 ## What you need to know about the new package repositories?
+(Updated on August 31, 2023)

 - This is an **opt-in change**; you're required to manually migrate from the Google-hosted repository to the Kubernetes community-owned repositories.